 What Is Aluminum Casting?

 Aluminum casting is the process of introducing molten aluminum into a cavity to create a part.
 Aluminum and many of its alloys have relatively low melting points and low viscosity when molten, yet cool to form strong, rigid solids.
-A variety of casting processes make use of these properties by forming a heat-proof cavity (in one or two parts), into which molten aluminum is poured.
+A variety of casting processes use these properties by forming a heat-proof cavity (in one or two parts), into which molten aluminum is poured.
 The metal then cools and solidifies, taking on the shape of the cavity it has filled.
 The cavities used for this vary in material and construction, and the processes have various names.

 The aluminum used in casting generally refers to its alloys rather than pure aluminum.
 The properties of which are as follows:

-- Excellent electrical and thermal conductivity.
+- It has excellent electrical and thermal conductivity.

 Aluminum castings are very tough when designed to exploit the strengths and offset the weaknesses of the process.
-Cast aluminum is of no use as a bearing surface, or under impact loads and must be carefully designed to handle high and cyclic loads.
+Cast aluminum is of no use as a bearing surface or under impact loads, and must be carefully designed to handle high and cyclic loads.
 Aluminum castings suffer from stress cracking, creep, abrasion, and shock loading, all of which are factors to be managed in the product design process.

 Different Types of Aluminum Casting Processes